Review of the Evenflo Every Stage DLX All-in-One Car Seat

 The Evenflo EveryStage DLX Convertible Car Seat is toward the top of that price range, and for the most part that's justified, with its relatively strong feature set, excellent weight range, and safety features.
-But our hands-on reviews also found several shortcomings that are worth considering, enough so that this model doesn't make it onto our best convertible car seat list.
+But our hands-on reviews also found several shortcomings that are worth considering, enough so that this model doesn't make it onto our annual convertible car seat reviews.

 Pros: Rear-facing up to 50 pounds, Largest weight range available (4 to 120 pounds), Converts to belt-positioning booster car seat, Easy-tighten LATCH system, High adjustability, Machine washable cover, Cup-holders, Approved for air travel, No-rethread harness, Side impact protection, Steel-reinforced frame, EPS energy-absorbing headrest foam, Soft breathable fabric, Relatively low price.

-Here are some of the things that make this best car seat really stand out.
-First, in rear-facing position, the seat reclines *way* back, making it a perfect car seat for parents worried about head-slump during naps.
-It does this by having a bit of a recline inside the seat itself, and using its recline system to pivot very far back.
+Here are some of the things that make this car seat really stand out.
+First, in the rear-facing position, the seat reclines *way* back, making it a perfect car seat for parents worried about head-slump during naps.
+It does this by having a bit of a recline inside the seat itself and using its recline system to pivot very far back.
 That was pretty impressive, and it also made it suitable for accommodating back-seats that have a bit more pitch, like in the Jeep Wrangler.
 Second, we loved the ratcheting LATCH system: one of the two lower LATCH attachments has an awesome ratchet tightening system, making it a breeze to get really confident with the car seat installation.
 It isn't just a marketing pitch, we thought it was really one of the best aspects of this car seat.
-Third, we liked that the cup holder liners were removable and dishwasher safe, though we wish they were harder to pop out (it's one of the first thing many of our test toddlers did with the seat!).
-Finally, we appreciated that Evenflo has entered this market of producing an all-in-one car seat with a 10 year longevity.
+Third, we liked that the cup holder liners were removable and dishwasher safe, though we wish they were harder to pop out (it's one of the first things many of our test toddlers did with the seat!).
+Finally, we appreciate that Evenflo has entered this market by producing an all-in-one car seat with a 10-year longevity.

 Other Evenflo Convertible Car Seat Model we've Tested

-- Evenflo Symphony: The Symphony has a great weight range from 5-110 pounds, rear facing up to 40 pounds, front- facing up to 65 pounds, and high-back booster up to 110 pounds.
+- Evenflo Symphony: The Symphony has a great weight range from 5-110 pounds, rear-facing up to 40 pounds, front-facing up to 65 pounds, and high-back booster up to 110 pounds.
 Also EPS foam and a steel-reinforced frame.
-No rethreading, great LATCH system, cup holders.
+No rethreading, a great LATCH system, and cup holders.
 But also poor breathability, very heavy and large.
 The Evenflo car seat offers great bang for the buck for parents looking for cost efficiency and simplicity.

 - Evenflo SureRide DLX: The SureRide is a nice no-frills and super cheap (about $85) car seat that will support 5-40 pounds rear-facing, and 22-65 pounds front-facing.
 It does have a few perks but its harness requires rethreading, it's pretty uncomfortable, and it felt a bit flimsy to us.